juju/docs/src/en/charms-constraints.md

 juju get-constraints database1
 ```

-## Adding a machine with constraints
+### Setting constraints when adding a machine

-The `juju add-machine` command also accepts the `--constraints` option, which
-can be useful when trying to target a specific machine or type of machine.

-For example:
+Add a machine that is connected to both the 'storage' and 'db' network spaces
+(see [Network spaces][network-spaces]):

 ```bash
 juju add-machine --constraints spaces=storage,db
 ```

-Will provision a machine that is connected to both the 'storage' and 'db'
-network spaces.
-See [Network spaces][network-spaces] for more information on
-spaces.

-You can subsequently deploy applications to the above machine using
+You can subsequently deploy applications to the above machine using the `--to`
-the `--to` switch with the `deploy` command.
+switch with the `deploy` command.
 See
 [Deploying to specific machines][charms-deploying-to-option] for how to do
 this.